 Apart from being fun and pleasurable, Swimming has a lot of benefits and is great for your general health!
-Here are our top 5 benefits of swimming, combining pleasure and positive results.
+Here are our top 5 benefits of swimming, combining pleasure and positive results

 For those who already enjoy the pleasures of swimming and games in the pool or white water, you know that swimming is synonymous with well-being.

 Regular practice improves your cardio and respiratory capabilities.
 You breathe better in the water!

 If you practice recreational swimming or train at a club, your sessions require physical endurance at a moderate and prolonged level of intensity.

 The absence of any shock or vibration allows you to work your muscles smoothly.